MustofAhmed41/Exercise-Pattern-Prediction-using-Deep-Learning/README.md

 to the user as they exercise.
 Previous authors haven’t explored the deep learning approach, so in our study, we set out to find if using deep learning can be a feasible option or not for predicting if a user is correctly exercising or not.
+The dataset was collected from an online website and is also avaiable in Kaggle.

 ------------